Heritage & Planning Issues

 Some sites are also on the Victorian Heritage Register.

-- Johnston St Local Area Plan (Amendment C220) a framework for the area, including development in riverside Trenerry Crescent, has recently been approved.
+- Johnston St Local Area Plan (Amendment C220) a framework for the area, including development in riverside Trenerry Crescent, was approved in 2019.

 - 647-649 Victoria St. Proposed 10 storey development on Yarra bank next to Walmer St footbridge.
 Accepted by VCAT.